dart-archive/www.dartlang.org/src/site/articles/profiling/index.markdown

 1. Run your benchmark in production mode with debugging disabled.

 If you follow these rules you will be able to accurately measure how fast your code runs.
-Once you've sped up your application share your secrets on the [mailing list](https://groups.google.com/a/dartlang.org/forum/?fromgroups#!forum/misc).
+Once you've sped up your application, share your secrets on the [mailing list](https://groups.google.com/a/dartlang.org/forum/?fromgroups#!forum/misc).
 Happy profiling!